khanfarhan10/VCRemote/README.md

-//Right click on screen \[Fence/Crossing, Project, eRase, Undo\] specify opposite corner: specify opposite corner: Use cursor to remove the unnecessary parts as shown in the figure\...
+//Right click on screen \[Fence/Crossing, Project, eRase, Undo\] specify opposite corner: specify opposite corner: Use cursor to remove the unnecessary parts as shown in the figure below.

 ![](./VCRemote/media/image5.jpeg)

 Figure 3